halimyoussef/OnRepeatPlus/README.md

 ## Spotify ID 📝
-1) Creating a Spotify account and sign up for a Spotify developper's account: https://developer.spotify.com/dashboard/
+1) Creating a Spotify account and sign up for a [Spotify developper's account](https://developer.spotify.com/dashboard/)
 2) Create a new app and get the ClientID and the ClientSecret ID![ClientID and ClientSecret ID](https://user-images.githubusercontent.com/71267194/205448661-d4c553fa-9fc9-4e39-9433-5c724186cdeb.png)
 3) Install Spotify's api `pip install spotipy`
 4) Input your IDs on line 11 and 12 of the app code. `spotify_cid = 'spotify_cid'`, `spotify_secret = 'spotify_secret'`